amos-tg/qubes-zathura-bookmark/README.md

-This program doesn't work yet:
+This program doesn't work yet so don't try to use it:

+# this is outdated, I switched to a config file
+# which I will document sooner or later
+# once everthing works properly.
 This program sends state files back and forth at startup and post modificatoin for zathura pdf reader from a disposable VM to a non-disposable VM.